DoNewsCode/core/README.md

 - Package core also babysits the services after initialization.
 The duty includes but not limited to distributed tracing, metrics exporting, error handling, event-dispatching, and leader election.

+Be sure to checkout the documentation section to learn more.

 ## Documentation

 * [Tutorial](https://github.com/DoNewsCode/core/blob/master/doc/tutorial.md)